Derecho season is about to begin: Why you should be aware of these potentially devastating windstorms

 Given their frequency, areal coverage and risk of high-end winds, it may be time to treat “derecho season” like hurricane season.
 Their impacts can be similar.

-“From a damage risk perspective, most homes in the traditional “Midwest derecho belt” are not built to easily withstand the 100+ mph wind gusts that derechos can often bring,” wrote Bowen.
+“From a damage risk perspective, most homes in the traditional ‘Midwest derecho belt’ are not built to easily withstand the 100+ mph wind gusts that derechos can often bring,” Bowen wrote.
 “There is certainly an appeal to bring more of a hurricane preparedness mind-set from a construction, development, and retrofit point of view in areas facing some of the highest risk for severe convective storms.”

 Next week marks the start of the core of derecho season, and it’s only a matter of time before the first vicious windstorm crops up.
 Mirroring hurricane preparedness in terms of building codes and living in a heightened state of awareness could go a long way to minimizing damage next time a derecho strikes.

-“Any means of communication to enhance awareness and preparation, plus the assurance of additional protections for the most vulnerable communities, would be a welcome step forward,” wrote Bowen.
+“Any means of communication to enhance awareness and preparation, plus the assurance of additional protections for the most vulnerable communities, would be a welcome step forward,” Bowen wrote.